The Oxygen Advantage

-A still mind can be attained by breathing techniques, meditation and developing awareness of the mind, the thought patterns ingrained in there and then befriending those ingrained habits of mind, slowing down the internal chitter chatter – ignoring the inner critic and practicing a stillness inside the mind.
+A still mind can be attained by breathing techniques, meditation and developing awareness of the mind, the thought patterns ingrained in there and then befriending those ingrained habits of mind, slowing down the internal chitter chatter – ignoring the inner critic and practising a stillness inside the mind.

-I found this in Yin Yoga with slow passive stretches which can be specific for the athlete and the adaptations that their body makes for that sport.
+I found this in Yin Yoga with slow passive stretches, which can be specific for the athlete and the adaptations that their body makes for that sport.
 I trained with Sarah Ramsden – Manchester City and Manchester United, Ryan Giggs to her credit and have implemented this knowledge into my classes.

 So consider this…..

 Five students of a Zen master were back from the market on their bicycles.
 As they dismounted, their master asked: Why are you riding your bicycles?”